streamr-dev/streamr-spark-integrations/scala-spark/README.md

 ## Non-direct integrations

 This repository also includes some example integrations for setting up non-direct integrations to Streamr.
+These non direct examples would mostly be used for publishing data back to Streamr as publishing with the Streamr Java client is not possible with Spark.

 You can use the [Node.js integration tool](../streamr-file-spark-streaming) to pull historical data from a stream.
 For kafka you can set up an integration script from Streamr to Kafka or use NiFi to create a Streamr - NiFi - Kafka - Spark - and/or back pipeline.